How long does it take to get a master’s degree?

 Program curriculum

-Some master's degrees require 30 credits, while others may require as many as 60 credits.
-Usually, programs that require additional components, like a thesis, practicum, or internship, have higher credit loads.
+Some master's degree programs require students to complete 30 credits, while others may require as many as 60 credits.
+Programs that require additional components, like a thesis, practicum, or internship, usually have higher credit loads.

-If you're enrolled full-time in a 30-credit program, you might only need one year to complete it.
+If you're enrolled full-time in a 30-credit program, you might only need one year to complete your studies.
 However, a 60-credit program may require two years of full-time attendance.

 Field of study and programmatic accreditation standards